Breaking 80: A Practical Guide & Tips to Consistently Break 80 in Golf

 When learning how to break 80 consistently, you will want some kind of distance-measuring device.

-Whether a GPS unit or a laser rangefinder, it is essential to have a very good idea of how far you have to the hole.
+Whether a GPS unit or a laser rangefinder, it is essential to have a very good idea of how far you are from the hole.

 In addition, when you are working on your game, incorporating tools like HackMotion into your practice routine can give you more awareness.